srcastillo/NMA-Suite/README.md

 Author: Santiago Restrepo-Castillo

 Hi folks!
 These are the codes I wrote during my undergraduate studies in Biomedical Engineering at Universidad EIA (Medellín, Colombia).
-I am currently a graduate student at the Mayo Clinic Graduate School of Biomedical Sciences (Rochester, MN, USA), pursuing a Ph.D. in Virology and Gene Therapy.
-I can be reached at my professional email address: restrepocastillo.santiago@mayo.edu.
+I completed my PhD in Virology and Gene Therapy at Mayo Clinic (Rochester, MN, US), and I am currently a postdoctoral fellow at Dell Medical School (Austin, TX, USA).
+I can be reached at my professional email address: santiago.restrepocastillo@austin.utexas.edu.
 Find short descriptions of the codes below.

 Elastic Network Model-based Normal Mode Analysis: This is the most important code.
 This algorithm allows you to find the natural frequencies and normal modes of vibration of a biomolecule with a known crystal structure.
 All you need is the PDB file of the molecule and to assign certain parameters (explained in the code).